vesln/hell/README.md

 ## FAQ

-#### How does it work?

-It will statically analyze your code and count branches, assignments, function calls etc. These have different score.
-For instance branch is 10, assignment 3 etc.

 #### When to use it?

 It's perfect when you are joining a new project since it can give